bbauska/W3Cx-3of5/README.md

 <li>MDN's Web Docs: <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Microdata">Microdata</a>.</li>
 <li>Very good <a href="https://journal.code4lib.org/articles/6400">Microdata</a> paper from code{4}lib journal.</li>
 <li><a href="https://dev.opera.com/articles/microdata-and-the-microdata-dom-api/">Microdata and the microdata DOM API</a>, old article from dev.opera.com.</li>
-<li><a href="https://diveinto.html5doctor.com/extensibility.html">Chapter from Mark Pilgrim\'s book about microdata</a>, very detailed introduction about semantic metadata in general, contains full examples with explanations about how to describe a Person, etc.</li>
+<li><a href="https://diveinto.html5doctor.com/extensibility.html">Chapter from Mark Pilgrim's book about microdata</a>, very detailed introduction about semantic metadata in general, contains full examples with explanations about how to describe a Person, etc.</li>
 </ul>

 <!------------------------------------------------------------------------------------------------>